 The signs of these wild party times can still be seen in many places and help to round off the image of the Werksviertel-Mitte.
 One such example is the “NachtKantine”, which has been there for decades.
 It was originally a canteen for workers at the Pfanni factory, then a meeting place for avid party-goers and night owls, and it’s now experiencing a revival as a restaurant with a bar and live stage.
 The “TonHalle” has also survived as a space for concerts, cabaret and comedy.

-The surrounding area is home to lots more cultural institutions and cinemas.
+The surrounding area is home to lots more cultural institutions and a theatre.
 The restructuring work has been kept to a minimum.
 Once again, the idea was to preserve the old and dare something new.
 And the focus is very much on new things at WERK1 on Grafinger Strasse 6, where people are committed to supporting current and future digital developments.
 WERK1 calls itself the “friendliest place in Munich for start-ups”, offering affordable office spaces and co-working opportunities.
 A start-up café and over 100 events a year are intended to promote networking and the exchange of ideas on the digital start-up scene.
 The spirit of Silicon Valley floats through the air.